 Property and equipment consists of computer and laboratory equipment, software, office equipment, furniture, manufacturing equipment and leasehold improvements and is recorded at cost.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed to operations as incurred.
-Upon disposal, retirement or sale, the related cost and accumulated depreciation is removed from the accounts and any resulting gain or loss is included in the results of operations.
+Upon disposal, retirement or sale, the related cost and accumulated depreciation are removed from the accounts and any resulting gain or loss is included in the results of operations.
 Property and equipment are depreciated on a straight-line basis over their estimated useful lives.
 The Company uses a life of three years for computer equipment and five years for laboratory equipment, office equipment, furniture, manufacturing equipment and software.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful life of the asset.

 The Company reviews long-lived assets when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
 Recoverability is measured by comparison of the book values of the assets to future net undiscounted cash flows that the assets are expected to generate.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the book value of the assets exceed their fair value, which is measured based on the projected discounted future net cash flows arising from the assets.
-No impairment losses have been recorded since inception.
+No impairment losses were recorded since inception through December 31, 2018. \$0.1 million of impairment losses were recorded during the year ended December 31, 2019.